philipce/nifty/Documents/Evolution/001-tensor-protocol.md

 Current *Tensor*-derived types would conform to this protocol.
 This makes the following true:

 They explicity state that they are *Tensors*.
-This makes them usable as *TensorProtocol* objects.They would also inherit the default behavior, and be able to override it where it makes sense.
+This makes them usable as *TensorProtocol* objects.
+They would also inherit the default behavior, and be able to override it where it makes sense.

 Finally of course, they can extend the protocol's functionality.
-This allows us to not lose the current space for design now and in the future for types that conform to the protocol.
+This allows us to not lose the current space for design now and in the future for types that would conform to the protocol.

 ## Detailed design